Constitution of China: General principles (Articles 1–32)

+Article 2 outlines the system of people's congress, stating that "the National People's Congress and the local people's congresses at various levels are the organs through which the people exercise State power".
 Article 3 describes the relationship between the central government and local governments: "The division of responsibility and power between the central and local government is governed under the unified leadership of the central government, while fully encouraging the principle of local government initiative and proactivity."
+Elsewhere, the constitution provides for a renewed and vital role for the groups that make up that basic alliance—the Chinese People's Political Consultative Conference, democratic parties, and people's organizations.